ghs-athletics/frontend/README.md

-# frontend
+# main

-This will probably be deployed through github pages as the "main" site, i.e. `ghs-athletics.github.io/main` instead of `ghs-athletics.github.io/frontend`

-So the repo name is up to change.
+This will be deployed as `ghs-athletics.github.io/main`, so the name is up for rework